-The Guidance 1000A include an interface to an optional remote front panel.
-This interface provides dual E-Stop safety signals and a RS-232 port for use with a Manual Control Pendant (MCP).
+Guidance 5000 controllers include an interface to an optional remote front panel.
+This interface provides dual E-Stop safety signals and an RS-232 port for use with a Manual Control Pendant (MCP).
+See Figure 2-4.
 If the front panel interface is not utilized, the following pins on the front panel connector must be jumpered in order for the system to properly operate.
 (All controllers are shipped with these jumpers installed.)

-See the Controller Hardware Reference section for a detailed description of the Remote Front Panel interface signals.

-For users that wish to have an E-Stop button for their controller without a remote front panel, Brooks sells an E-Stop Box with a connector pigtail that plugs into the Remote Front Panel connector.

-For users who want to have an MCP (Figure 2-4) that can be carried around the workcell, Brooks offers two (2) hardware MCPs.
+See the Hardware Reference section for a detailed description of the Remote Front Panel interface signals.
+For an E-Stop button without a remote front panel, Brooks sells an E-Stop Box with a connector pigtail that plugs into the Remote Front Panel connector.
+For a Manual Control Pendant (MCP) that can be carried around the workcell, Brooks offers two hardware MCPs.
 The standard unit weighs 0.567 kg and includes an E-Stop button.
-For those applications where an operator must be inside the working volume of the robot while teaching, an alternate teach pendant with an E-Stop button and a 3-position hold-to-run button is also available.
-The PreciseFlex MCP's come with a 25-pin DSub connector that directly attaches to some PrecisePlace robots and the Guidance Systems.
-A 25-pin DSub to 10-pin connector adaptor cable is available for plugging the MCP into the Remote Front Panel connector of a Guidance 1000A Controller.
+For those applications where an operator must be inside the working volume of the robot while teaching, an alternate teach pendant with an E-Stop button and a three-position hold-to-run button is also available.
+The PreciseFlex MCPs come with a 25-pin DSub connector that directly attaches to some PrecisePlace robots and the Guidance Systems.
+A 25-pin DSub to 10-pin connector adaptor cable is available for plugging the MCP into the Remote Front Panel connector of a Guidance 5000 Controller.